rahulranjan19/vaccination-tool/README.md

 This is a part of DBMS Assignment

-This application will provide you basic functionality to manage and book vaccinations through UI interface
+The application will provide you basic functionality to manage and book vaccinations through UI interface

 ***